AdaCore/training_material/courses/comprehensive_rust_training/160_lifetimes/02_lifetime_elision.rst

 specified, but Rust allows lifetimes to be elided in most cases with `a few simple rules <https://doc.rust-lang.org/nomicon/lifetime-elision.html>`__.
-This is not inference TBD it is just a syntactic shorthand.
+This is not inference - it is just a syntactic shorthand.

 -  Each argument which does not have a lifetime annotation is given one.
 -  If there is only one argument lifetime, it is given to all